ajgates42/alexandergates/content/authors/gates/_index.md

 - Visitors
 ---

 My research explores *how interconnectedness shapes the social, scientific, and business world around us.*  I employ a highly multidisciplinary approach---combining tools and techniques from Computational Social Science, Data Science, and Network Science with theory from Sociology.
+My current focus is in the Science of Science where my group analyzes and models how organizational structure and strategic decisions impact innovation, creativity, and success.

+Before arriving at UVA, I received a joint Ph.D. degree in Informatics (focusing on complex networks) and Cognitive Science from Indiana University, Bloomington, an MSc from King's College London in complex systems modeling and a BA in mathematics from Cornell University.